MarkEdmondson1234/edmonbrain/webapp/README.md

 * SUPABASE_KEY - for Supabase deployments
 * SUPABASE_URL - the Supabase URL you want to use
 * DB_CONNECTION_STRING - the Supabase postgres connection string if you want it to set up the database for you
+* gitpython_PAT - a GitHub PAT if you want !saveurl github links to index whole repo
+* SLACK_SIGNING - if you want Slack bot
+* SLACK_TOKEN - if you want Slack bot
+* UNSTRCUTURED_KEY - if you don't deploy your own Unstrucutred and use public API

 ### IAM